avoevodin/turorial/HTTP.md

 * 503 - Service Unavailable
   > Server is unavailable by technical reasons (maintenance, reboot etc.)
 * 504 - Gateway Timeout
-  > Server as a gate hasn't received respons from the upstream server.
+  > Server as a gate hasn't received response from the upstream server.

 ### HTTP Headers.
 * Ex: